-By far, one of the best things I did when I completed my office makeover was adding in built in office cabinets.
-They gave me loads more storage – hidden storage!
+By far, one of the best things I did when I completed my office makeover was installing built in cabinets.
+They gave me loads more of hidden storage.
 I can just close the cabinet doors on all that clutter!
-These DIY built-in cabinets were made using stock wall cabinets as base cabinets.
-If you’ve got any DIY skills at all, it won’t be too hard of a build for ya!
+These DIY built in cabinets were made using unfinished wall cabinets as base cabinets.

 When I first showed you my office makeover back in March, I said that I was so mad at myself for not doing it sooner because I felt like having an office that was organized and beautiful made me much more productive.
 The more I thought about it though, the more I am kind of glad I waited a while to whip this space into shape.
 Granted, I shouldn’t have waited two years, but waiting did help me to pinpoint a few things that I knew I needed to add or change in my office to make it more functional – these built-in wall cabinets being one of those things.

-Obviously, since this built-in cabinetry was made for a certain space in my house, my measurements won’t match up exactly to yours.
+Obviously, since these built in wall cabinets were made for a certain space in my house, my measurements won’t match up exactly to yours.
 I’m going to list out everything I used and how I installed the cabinets and trimmed them out, but keep in mind, this is a project that will vary by size depending on where you are actually installing your built-in cabinets.

 Supplies & Tools Needed for the Built-In Cabinets